Captioning General

 - As an alternative, provide a transcript of video to the student and interpreter at least one class period in advance of the class showing.

-Purchased videos will be labeled with one of these three symbols on either the case or center label of the video.
+- Purchased videos will be labeled with an appropriate symbol on either the case or center label of the video.